-Textbooks: The textbook ordered for this class, in the correct edition, is absolutely mandatory.
-Students who fail to acquire the proper text(s) at the beginning of the semester will not do well in the course.
+Textbooks: The texts ordered for this class, in the correct editions, are absolutely mandatory.
+Students who fail to acquire the proper texts at the beginning of the semester will fail the course.

 Terminology test: a test assessing your mastery of literary terminology which we will cover early in the semester.

 The in-class essay is like an essay exam, but here your work is evaluated for structural, grammatical, and stylistic quality as well as content.